MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 > [!TIP]
 > For many production customer workloads, a [single-region, zone-redundant deployment](#single-region-zone-redundant-services) provides the best balance of tradeoffs.
 You can consider other workload approaches when you need the specific benefits that those approaches bring, but it's important to be aware of the tradeoffs involved.

+## Regions and availability zones

+TODO brief refresh of what they are, and link to more detailed docs

 ## Key requirements

 To make an informed decision about which approach works for your solution, you need to understand your requirements.
 These requirements should be driven by discussions between solution designers and business stakeholders.